iver56/cross-adaptive-audio/README.md

 ## Known issues
 * libXtract may produce [wrong results on Windows](https://github.com/jamiebullock/LibXtract/issues/65).
 Use a different analyzer or use Linux.
 * If you stop main.py while it's running, csound may fail to terminate correctly.
 If that happens, kill the csound process(es) manually.
 On Ubuntu, this can be done by running `pkill -f csound`
+* The visualization interface may become slow for large experiments with thousands of generations

 ## Contributions
 Contributions are welcome